TelaSocial/labs-gaia/README.md

 ## Developer Wanted

 This project is looking for a Web Developer with experience in HTML5 Web Apps and relative experience into hacking Gaia, the main web interface in Firefox OS.
-Canditate will work with other Gaia/Web Developers and will be responsible for the following actions:
+Candidate will work with other Gaia/Web Developers and will be responsible for the following actions:

 * Kiosk Web App - Initial analysis to understand the Gaia architecture and what is the right place to reside an app that works in full screen and is managed by external web services.
 Understanding of general Gaia security model for Web apps.
 * Remote Control - Tests - Analysis and hack into Gaia internals, or partly Gonk, to achieve execution of Web apps as a result of a remote control process.